-How do you organize your work requests?
+How do you organize work requests?
 Have you got your system down?

-I’ll be honest: when it comes to task management, I’ve started, abandoned and restarted systems.
-It’s easy to let ourselves get disorganized when things get chaotic!
+When it comes to project management, I’ve started and fallen off many systems.
+It’s easy to let yourself get disorganized as things get chaotic!

-Have you ever spent unnecessary time on a request, all because you & your colleagues weren’t on the same page? *raises hand*
+Have you ever spent tons of a time on a request, only to realize you didn’t build the right thing? *raises hand*